CT-42210/science_on_a_sphere/README.md

 pi_main.py is the file that can control it from the raspberry pi im using. (i know its ironic, controlling a controler from a controler.)

+the -full varients are what you want. everything with a little bit of fun.

+the -normal varients have the easter eggs disabled

 the -basic varients are much simpler, they dont have the customisation features, explanation, or about buttons

 i dont have the links to the parts, so im sorry on that front. check "#"s on the py files to figure out how to find the right bus for the usb connector.